nleffell/Season-Long-Fantasy-Football-Projections/README.md

 # DSI Capstone - Predicting NFL Player Fantasy Points

-**Problem Statement**

-Company: ESPN
+## Problem Statement:

-Problem: ESPN is one of the largest providers of fantasy football services in the industry.
+ESPN is one of the largest providers of fantasy football services in the industry.
 Prior to each season they provide their users with season long predictions for each player.
 They want to see if I can build a better model than their current lead fantasy data scientist, Mike Clay.